GMWolf1988/html5-sass-bootstrap/README.md

 # HTML5, SASS, Bootstrap Editorial Theme

-A responsive HTML5, SASS, Bootstrap theme inspired by the [HTML5 UP Editorial](https://html5up.net/editorial) template that i developed.
+A responsive HTML5, Sass, Bootstrap theme inspired by the [HTML5 UP Editorial](https://html5up.net/editorial) template that i developed.
 I wanted to test my skills and to see if i could match the current template.

 ## Features